felixge/node-delayed-stream/Readme.md

 ### DelayedStream.create(source, [maxDataSize])

-Creates a new `DelayedStream` that will emit an error if the `maxDataSize` is exceeded.
+Returns a new `delayedStream` that will emit an error if the `maxDataSize` is exceeded.

 Upon creation, the `source.pause()` is called.